koyamanX/turboV/CODING_STYLE.md

 - Name of func\_in should be prefixed with 'req_'.
 - Name of func\_in response(signal for return value) should be prefixed with 'rsp_<func_in_name>_'.
 - Name of func\_in arguments also should be prefixed with 'req_<func_in_name>_'
+- Name of func\_in arguments should not be suffixed with '_i',  '_o' for input, output respecitivly.
 - If no argument is present, '()' can be ommited.

 #### Declaration of func\_in